-There are other crater lake hikes that can be done either half or full-day.
+Other crater lake hikes can be done either half or full-day.

-Visit this amazing cave for its beauty, natural wonder and cultural legends – it is located not too far from Kibale Forest and is a most welcomed addition to the other places in, near, or around Kibale Forest Park.
+Visit this fantastic cave for its beauty, natural wonder, and cultural legends.
+In essence, it is located not too far from Kibale Forest and is a most welcomed addition to the other places in, near, or around Kibale Forest Park.

 The Amabere caves – just a short drive are a combination of legends and nature – you will hear the stories of old and see nature at work as you are guided on the hike to the caves and the waterfall.

 The hike – nature-walk is about two-three hours in length and is conducted with a local guide provided by the owner of the property.

-There are also three nearby crater lakes that can be visited on a hike.
+Three nearby crater lakes can be visited on a hike.

 This is a cultural and traditional worship site that you can visit on the way to Kibale from Kampala or from Kibale to Kampala.

 Commonly called the Witch’s Tree it is on top of a hill with great views, it is used by Ugandans who come and appeal to the spirits in the case of illness, infertility, diseases, relationships.

-A tour guide will give you insight into the site, the current cultural practices and the oral history of this ancient tree and the reason it became a cultural site many years ago.
+A tour guide will give you insight into the site, the current cultural practices, and the oral history of this ancient tree and the reason it became an artistic site many years ago.

 Break your drive-time from or to Kampala or Entebbe with a visit to the Nakayima Cultural site.